 - Relevant information regarding current treatment, and a specific request for accommodations with accompanying rationale

-The Center for Wellness and Disability Services is not responsible for informing faculty of the student’s temporary impairment or for excusing a student from class for a medical appointment.
+The Center for Wellness is not responsible for informing faculty of the student’s temporary impairment or for excusing a student from class for a medical appointment.

 Service Animal Procedure

 The Americans with Disabilities Act defines service animals as “dogs or miniature horses (when reasonable) that are individually trained to do work or perform tasks for people with disabilities.”
 The institute may ask the following two questions:

 - Is the animal required because of a disability?

 - What work or task has the animal been trained to perform?

 Institute staff cannot ask for the specific nature of the disability or for a demonstration of the work or task the animal is trained to perform.

 Wentworth Parking Pass Accommodation Process

 To be used by students who are unable to purchase overnight parking passes via the regular process due to class year restriction or lack of available passes.